Ultra-Zactimus/myFourthCodeReview/README.md

 ## Known Bugs:
 #
-Document is in a completed state.
+Document is a work in progress.
-No known bugs.
-Please feel free to contact me by email at: ultrazacky@gmail.com
+Toppings defaulting to first pick inside of object Please feel free to contact me by email at: ultrazacky@gmail.com
 #
 ## License: